Sunday, January 24, 2016

 Words & music - Paul Williams & Bill Conti.
 Sung by England Dan Seals

-I place Paul Williams up there with Burt Bacharach and Charles Fox as one of my favorite composers for the movies.
-The song played over the closing credits of this largely forgotten comedy, notable only for being Denzel Washington's film debut, and it hooked me immediately.
+I place Paul Williams up there with Burt Bacharach and Charles Fox as one of my favorite movie composers.
+The song played over the closing credits of this largely forgotten comedy, notable only for being Denzel Washington's film debut, hooked me immediately.
 Hook being the operative word.
-Like a commercial jingle, the bouncy arrangement, cleverly-rhymed lyrics, and light-as-a-feather vocals single-handledly elevated a so-so film into one I never forgot.
+Like a commercial jingle, the bouncy arrangement, cleverly rhymed lyrics, and light-as-a-feather vocals single-handedly elevated a so-so film into one I never forgot.
 Primarily because I liked this song so much.

 18.